adjeielias90/rails-weather-forecasts/README.md

 ```

 ### Enable the cache

-Enable the Rails development cache, so a developer can see that the forecasts are cached as expected.
+Enable the Rails development cache, so the user can see that the forecasts are cached as expected.

 ```sh
 bin/rails dev:cache
 ```

 ## Using the app: